Ontario Parks is fortunate to be able to both protect and showcase an abundance of natural vistas across the province.

 Once at the vista, see if you can find the face of an old woman immortalized on the far shore cliffs, rising 200 m above Lake Superior.

 The Nokomis Trail is ranked among the top five day hikes in Canada (Lonely Planet’s “Discover Canada” Guidebook).
 Whether you’re just passing through or staying in one of the park’s two campgrounds, be sure to check this trail out.
-It’s also a popular walking and snowshoeing trail during winter months.

 So if you’re looking for iconic vistas this season, be sure to make plans with family and friends to get outside in nature and visit Ontario Parks’ northwest!